 International students are often unable to travel home during the scheduled academic year break periods: Fall Break, Winter/Holiday Break, and Spring Break.
 During these break periods, residence hall buildings close and all residents are required to leave for the entire period.
 To accommodate students who need or want to stay in their residence hall room, the Break Access/Special Living Option exists.
 Students who select this option are not required to leave their residence hall but can remain in their own room.
 During the break period, staff will be available in the building to help in emergencies.
 Dining halls are closed, but food is available with your meal plan during posted hours at various other restaurants on campus.

 Students and scholars who are planning to live off campus should seek housing as soon as possible prior to arrival in the United States.
 Off-campus housing is in high demand and becomes harder to find as the school year approaches.
+University Park Students can find assistance through the Student Affairs Off-Campus Support Site.

 Other Sources of Information: